-(32) To manage and disburse any and all funds collected pursuant to section 46-12.9-4, in accordance with section 46-12.9-5, and other provisions of the Rhode Island Underground

-Storage Tank Financial Responsibility Act, as amended.
+(32) To manage and disburse any and all funds collected pursuant to § 46-12.9-4, in accordance with § 46-12.9-5, and other provisions of the Rhode Island Underground Storage Tank Financial Responsibility Act, as amended.

-(33) To support, facilitate and assist the Rhode Island Natural History Survey, as appropriate and/or as necessary, in order to accomplish the important public purposes of the survey in gathering and maintaining data on Rhode Island natural history, making public presentations and reports on natural history topics, ranking species and natural communities, monitoring rare species and communities, consulting on open space acquisitions and management plans, reviewing proposed federal and state actions and regulations with regard to their potential impact on natural communities, and seeking outside funding for wildlife management, land management and research.

-(34) To promote the effective stewardship of lakes and ponds including collaboration with associations of lakefront property owners on planning and management actions that will prevent and mitigate water quality degradation, the loss of native habitat due to infestation of non-native species and nuisance conditions that result from excessive growth of algal or non-native plant species.
-By January 31, 2012, the director shall prepare and submit a report to the governor and general assembly that based upon available information provides: (a) an assessment of lake conditions including a description of the presence and extent of aquatic invasive species in lakes and ponds; (b) recommendations for improving the control and management of aquatic invasives species in lakes and ponds; and (c) an assessment of the feasibility of instituting a boat sticker program for the purpose of generating funds to support implementation actions to control aquatic invasive species in the freshwaters of the state.

-(35) In implementing the programs established pursuant to this chapter, to identify critical areas for improving service to customers doing business with the department, and to develop and implement strategies to improve performance and effectiveness in those areas.
-Key aspects of a customer service program shall include, but not necessarily be limited to, the following components:

-(i) Maintenance of an organizational unit within the department with the express purpose of providing technical assistance to customers and helping customers comply with environmental regulations and requirements;

-(ii) Maintenance of an employee training program to promote customer service across the department;
+- (33) To support, facilitate and assist the Rhode Island Natural History Survey, as appropriate and/or as necessary, in order to accomplish the important public purposes of the survey in gathering and maintaining data on Rhode Island natural history, making public presentations and reports on natural history topics, ranking species and natural communities, monitoring rare species and communities, consulting on open space acquisitions and management plans, reviewing proposed federal and state actions and regulations with regard to their potential impact on natural communities, and seeking outside funding for wildlife management, land management and research. - (34) To promote the effective stewardship of lakes and ponds including collaboration with associations of lakefront property owners on planning and management actions that will prevent and mitigate water quality degradation, the loss of native habitat due to infestation of non-native species and nuisance conditions that result from excessive growth of algal or non-native plant species.
+By January 31, 2012, the director shall prepare and submit a report to the governor and general assembly that based upon available information provides: (a) an assessment of lake conditions including a description of the presence and extent of aquatic invasive species in lakes and ponds; (b) recommendations for improving the control and management of aquatic invasives species in lakes and ponds; and (c) an assessment of the feasibility of instituting a boat sticker program for the purpose of generating funds to support implementation actions to control aquatic invasive species in the freshwaters of the state. - (35) In implementing the programs established pursuant to this chapter, to identify critical areas for improving service to customers doing business with the department, and to develop and implement strategies to improve performance and effectiveness in those areas.
+Key aspects of a customer service program shall include, but not necessarily be limited to, the following components: - (a) Maintenance of an organizational unit within the department with the express purpose of providing technical assistance to customers and helping customers comply with environmental regulations and requirements; - (b) Maintenance of an employee training program to promote customer service across the department; - (c) Implementation of a continuous business process evaluation and improvement effort, including process reviews to encourage development of quality proposals, ensure timely and predictable reviews, and result in effective decisions and consistent follow up and implementation submissions to the department;

-(iii) Implementation of a continuous business process evaluation and improvement effort, including process reviews to encourage development of quality proposals, ensure timely and predictable reviews, and result in effective decisions and consistent follow up and implementation throughout the department, and publish an annual report on such efforts;
+2 throughout the department, and publish an annual report on such efforts;

-1 (iv) Creation of a centralized location for the acceptance of permit applications and other 2 submissions to the department; 3 (v) Maintenance of a process to promote, organize, and facilitate meetings prior to the 4 submission of applications or other proposals in order to inform the applicant on options and 5 opportunities to minimize environmental impact, improve the potential for sustainable 6 environmental compliance, and support an effective and efficient review and decision-making 7 process on permit applications related to the proposed project; 8 (vi) Development of single permits under multiple authorities otherwise provided in state 9 law to support comprehensive and coordinated reviews of proposed projects.
-The director may 10 address and resolve conflicting or redundant process requirements in order to achieve an effective 11 and efficient review process that meets environmental objectives; and 12 (vii) Exploration of the use of performance-based regulations coupled with adequate 13 inspection and oversight, as an alternative to requiring applications or submissions for approval 14 prior to initiation of projects.
-The department shall work with the office of regulatory reform to 15 evaluate the potential for adopting alternative compliance approaches and provide a report to the 16 governor and the general assembly by May 1, 2015.
-17 SECTION 2.
-This act shall take effect upon passage.
-LC004015
+(d) Creation of a centralized location for the acceptance of permit applications and other submission of applications or other proposals in order to inform the applicant on options and opportunities to minimize environmental impact, improve the potential for sustainable environmental compliance, and support an effective and efficient review and decision-making process on permit applications related to the proposed project;

+(e) Maintenance of a process to promote, organize, and facilitate meetings prior to the law to support comprehensive and coordinated reviews of proposed projects.
+The director may address and resolve conflicting or redundant process requirements in order to achieve an effective and efficient review process that meets environmental objectives; and inspection and oversight, as an alternative to requiring applications or submissions for approval prior to initiation of projects.
+The department shall work with the office of regulatory reform to evaluate the potential for adopting alternative compliance approaches and provide a report to the governor and the general assembly by May 1, 2015.